nnextdb/pynnext/README.md

 import nnext
 from nnext import _and, _eq, _gte, _in

-# Create and initialize the vector client
+# Create and initialize the vector client.
 nnclient = nnext.Client(
     nodes=[
     {'host': 'localhost', 'port': '6040'}